Chapter 10.2.3 Peatlands

 Behaviour change

 The Scottish Government recognises the importance of peatlands and is funding restoration to help reduce emissions yet at the same time commercial extraction of peat continues.
-The Scottish Government has consulted on ending commercial peat sales256 and SCCS supports the proposals to phase out the sale (and use) of peat for horticulture.
-The government has also written to local authorities to ensure that they are aware of and exercise their powers in relation to the review of old mineral permissions and that it is actively seeking to get a comprehensive understanding of the location and scale of existing planning permissions for peat extraction.
+The Scottish Government has consulted on ending commercial peat sales and SCCS supports the proposals to phase out the sale (and use) of peat for horticulture.
+The Government has also written to local authorities to ensure that they are aware of and exercise their powers in relation to the review of old mineral permissions and that it is actively seeking to get a comprehensive understanding of the location and scale of existing planning permissions for peat extraction.

 For further information: